SvilenStoev/CSharp-REST-API-Befer/README.md

 ### 2. Posts

 All authenticated users are able to add posts.
 For this purpose they should fill a form with basic details for their post (title, "Before" image URL, "After" image URL, optionaly: description and they can chose whether their post will be public or private).
-> :warning: **Note**: Once successfully added a private post, it is visible only in "My Posts" page and it is not visible to other users.
+> **Note**: Once successfully added a private post, it is visible only in "My Posts" page and it is not visible to other users.

 If the post is public It is shown in "all posts page" and can be visible on home page, but only if the post entered top 5 / 10 posts by creation date or likes.
 All posts can be accessed using "All posts" button in the navbar, where there is a option for sorting them by likes or creation date.
 Top 5 or top 10 posts can be seen on home page with option for sorting them by likes or creation date.